 Woodlands Woodbine Community Drainage Improvements

-Drainage improvements being looked at for these communities target a 1-in-50 year level of service.
-Once upgrades are in place there will be a two percent chance in any given year that rain events would overwhelm the storm system.
+Drainage improvements for these communities target a 1-in-50 year level of service.
+Once upgrades are in place, there will be a two percent chance in any given year that rain events would overwhelm the storm system.

 Braeside dry pond

 The City of Calgary installed a new dry pond in the fields located east of the John Ware and St. Benedict schools.